-ENVIRON ENVIRONMENTAL /SOCIAL SCREENING FOR SAFEGUARDS TRIGGERS Activity / Typology Status Triggered Actions Re/construction of compact water unit [X] Yes [ ] No This subproject is construction of compact water unit Will the 2.
-Reconstruction of / impacts on surface drainage system [ ] Yes [X] No The subproject doesn't have an impact on Surface drainage system Will the site activity 3.
-Activities in Historic building(s) and districts [ ] Yes [X] No The construction activities do not take place anywhere near historic buildings or districts and include/in volve any of the Required acquisition of land or temporary / permanent impacts on livelihoods [ ] Yes [X] No No land acquisition is required for this subproject as the activities will be constructed on state owned land. following?
+ENVIRONMENTAL /SOCIAL SCREENING FOR SAFEGUARDS TRIGGERS Activity / Typology Status Triggered Actions 1.
+Re/construction of compact water unit [X] Yes [ ] No This subproject is construction of compact water unit and water networks.
+Will the 2.
+Reconstruction of / impacts on surface drainage system [ ] Yes [X] No The subproject doesn't have an impact on Surface drainage system site activity include/in 3.
+Activities in Historic building(s) and districts [ ] Yes [X] No The construction activities do not take place anywhere near historic buildings or districts and volve any of the following?
+4. Required acquisition of land or temporary / permanent impacts on livelihoods [ ] Yes [X] No No land acquisition is required for this subproject as the activities will be constructed on state owned land.
+Tollowing: 5.
 Handling or presence of hazardous or toxic materials [X] Yes [ ] No There are toxic or hazardous materials generated by the project.
-Impacts on forests and/or protected areas [ ] Yes [X] No There are no forests or protected areas surrounding the subproject area.
-7. Risk of unexploded ordinance (UXO) [ ] Yes [ X ] No An official clearance letter has been provided.
-See Annex (4)
+6. Impacts on forests and/or protected areas [ ] Yes [X] No There are no forests or protected areas surrounding the subproject area.
+7. Risk of unexploded ordinance (UXO) [ ] Yes [ X ] No An official clearance letter has been provided by authorities (Annex 4).